 Louis van Houten

 Louis van Houten is a full-flowered peony with purple petals.
-This variety blooms mid-season and has strong, dark stems and hard leaves.
-The flowers are modestly sized, about 8 cm wide on average.
+Dark stems and hard leaves are typical for this variety.
+Furthermore the flowers are modestly sized, about 8 cm wide on average.

 Other known varieties of Calot: Amabilis, Boule de Neige, Lady Anna, Duchesse de Nemours, Marie Lemoine, Pecher and Reine Hortense.
 But none of them have those quirky purple flowers that Louis van Houtte has!